-A lengthy economic downturn or a sustained loss of consumer confidence in the markets in which the Group's services.
-Any such loss of revenue or contracts, as well as a general decrease in the demand for the Group's services.
+A lengthy economic downturn or a sustained loss of consumer confidence in the markets in which the Group's customers operate could result in customer payment defaults, or termination of existing customer contracts, as well as a general decrease in the demand for the Group's services.
 Any such loss of revenue or contracts or drop in demand for the Group's services may have a material adverse impact on the Group's business, earnings, results or financial position.